saralstalin/SaralSQL/README.md

 - **Schema-aware resolution** when multiple schemas contain the same table name.
 - **Incremental indexing** for faster performance on very large workspaces.

+- **New TSQL Parser Based Version** If there is enough user interest we will migrate this extension to a custom T-SQL Parser which would have comprehensive coverage.

 ---

 ## 🧑‍💻 Contributing